 foo() # exported, so don't need to qualify the namespace

-Note: If you didn’t follow the instructions to add a startup file, you may need to quit your REPL and load the package again.
+Note: You may need to quit your REPL and load the package again.

 We can also work with the package from a Jupyter notebook.

 Let’s create a new output directory in our project, and run